Stanley Andrews (journalist)

-Official Biography
+Biography

-The following official biography was printed as part of a circular memorandum, number 883(8-53) of the Extension Service, U.S. Department of Agriculture:

-Stanley Andrews was born at High Point, Mo., 18 December 1895, [sic] the son of George R. and Martha Ann (Board) Andrews.
+Stanley Andrews was born at High Point, Missouri, 18 December 1894, the son of George R. and Martha Ann (Board) Andrews.

-He was graduated from the University of Missouri in 1921, having majored in journalism and agricultural economics.
+He graduated from the University of Missouri in 1921, having majored in journalism and agricultural economics.
 He was married to Florence F. Cox, only daughter of Florence Cox Walker, in 1924.
-They had one daughter, Florence Walker Andrews (Mrs. Jack Chestnut [sic] of Little Rock, Ark.).
+They had one daughter, Florence Walker Andrews.

 He served as a first sergeant in the 354 Infantry, 89 Division, AEF, from 1917 to 1919, after which time he returned to civilian life to become editor of the Sedalia Capital newspaper from 1921 to 1922, and political reporter for the Kansas City Journal during 1922.
 From 1922 to 1927, he was editor of the Eldorado News (and Times).
 Later, from 1931 to 1934, he became editor of the Arkansas Farmer of Little Rock, and also owner and manager of the radio station KARK.

-He was editor of the American Cotton Grower of New Orleans, 1934-40, as well as executive editor of the Arkansas Farmer since 1934.
+He was editor of the American Cotton Grower of New Orleans, 1934 to 1940, as well as executive editor of the Arkansas Farmer since 1934.

-From June 1940 to July 1941, he was assistant to the president of the Commodity Credit Corporation, Washington, D.C., and for two years before entering upon active military duty in June 1943, served as general agent for the Farm Credit Administration at New Orleans, La.
+From June 1940 to July 1941, he was assistant to the president of the Commodity Credit Corporation in Washington, D.C., and for two years before entering upon active military duty in June 1943, served as general agent for the Farm Credit Administration at New Orleans, Louisiana.

 He began his World War II service with the U.S. Army in 1943, and was serving in the rank of colonel when he resumed his civilian career in 1946.